-The 39th Annual Coolidge Corner Arts Festival will be held on June 3, 2017 from 11am-7pm.
-The Festival will be held in the heart of Coolidge Corner along Babcock Street and the adjacent parking lot between Harvard St and John St. The streets will be closed to traffic.
-In addition to 100 arts and crafts booths, the festival will feature food trucks, a beer and wine garden and patio dining in the adjacent parking lot.
+The 40th Annual Coolidge Corner Arts Festival will be held on June 2, 2018 from 11am-6pm.
+The Festival will be held in the heart of Coolidge Corner along Babcock Street and the adjoining parking lot, between Harvard St and John St. In addition to 70 arts and crafts booths along Babcock Street, the festival will feature food trucks, a beer and wine garden and patio dining in the adjacent parking lot.

-The Coolidge Corner Arts Festival is a high caliber art and craft fair held once a year in the Coolidge Corner neighborhood of Brookline, MA.
+The Coolidge Corner Arts Festival is a high caliber art and craft fair held once a year, rain or shine, in the Coolidge Corner neighborhood of Brookline, MA.
 Characterized by a mix of urban and suburban neighborhoods, Brookline is bordered by the City of Boston on three sides.
 The average household income is $155,000.
 In addition to being a wealthy residential neighborhood, Brookline is home to many colleges and universities, medical institutions and large pharmaceutical/research companies.
 Considered Brookline’s downtown, Coolidge Corner is a vibrant commercial district that is easily accessible via the MBTA Green Line and bus system.
 There is street parking available and several parking lots.